10xac/review/README.md

 - Process the application information by converting the question with the question mapper function to update batch dependent questions.
 - Create Review category, Reviewer and alluser
 - To insert review assign the Review Category and the reviewers id to that specific review
 - To switch between enviroment Like dev,stage, and production.
-Instailze Insert_alluser.py by one of this params{'dev-cms','stage-cms', 'cms'}
+Instailze Insert_alluser.py by one of this params  {'dev-cms','stage-cms', 'cms'}

 ### How to use and contribute